-Division of Social Science offers 7 courses based on National Chinese Curriculum Standards, C3 (College, Career, and Civic Life (C3) Framework for Social Studies State Standards) and Advanced Placement (AP), two of which are AP certified.
+Division of Social Science offers 10 courses based on National Chinese Curriculum Standards, C3 (College, Career, and Civic Life (C3) Framework for Social Studies State Standards) and Advanced Placement (AP), three of which are AP certified.

 Division of Social Science will be centered on 「making a black or white decision with one's grayscale cognition」.
 We firmly believe that there are many sides to every event, so we need to perceive it from a grayscale perspective.
 As decision-makers, we need to have an adequate knowledge foundation.
 We appeal that rationality trumps impulses.

 Integrated social science offers you chances to explore a variety of disciplines of social science.
 If you are curious about social science in general and want a taste of the essence of the different disciplines under it, this course is the right place for you.
 By taking this course, you can select two 8-week long projects/researches within a semester.
 They are designed by encompassing sociology, journalism, psychology, and psychoanalysis.